 Roxani's PhD on the politics and hierarchies of victimhood in Colombia received the Peter Ackerman Award for best PhD dissertation at The Fletcher School in 2020.
 She has also been recognized with the Presidential Award for Citizenship and Public Service at Tufts University.
 She shares her non-academic writing and essays on the website Stories of Conflict and Love, which won the Best Individual Blog award from the International Studies Association in 2019.

 Roxani's research has been supported by numerous grants and fellowships from the United States Institute of Peace, the National Science Foundation, the Social Science Research Council, the Henry J. Leir Institute, and the World Peace Foundation.
-Her writing has appeared in the International Feminist Journal of Politics, the European Journal of International Relations, the Oxford Handbook on Gender and Conflict, Disasters, the Washington Post, and in other outlets.
+Her writing has appeared in the International Feminist Journal of Politics, the European Journal of International Relations, the Journal of Refugee Studies, the Oxford Handbook on Gender and Conflict, Disasters, the Washington Post, and in other outlets.